Green Kill is reaching out fort artists to exhibition in the 2019 Green Kill Art Exhibition Program.

 This calender lists artist who have showed interest.
 They have been added according to the monthly preferences.
 As the 2019 calendear year grows closer, the exhibion schedule will be finalized and the artists will be contacted.

 Below is the simple and convenient to understand information about the Green Kill Art Exhibition Program.
 Green Kill is located at 229 Green Kill Avenue, Kingston, New York, 12401, firstname.lastname@example.org, 347-689-2323 (voice or text).
 Please feel free write or call with your questions.

 The Green Kill Art Exhibition Program at Green Kill:

-There are two exhibition rooms at Green Kill which are subdivided creating 10 spaces ( see floor plan is at the bottom of this page).
-Nine of those spaces are for art installations.
+There are two exhibition rooms at Green Kill which are subdivided creating 6 spaces (see floor plan is at the bottom of this page).

 There are twelve shows each year which have openings on the first Saturday of the month.
 Shows close on the 27th or 28th depending on the number of days in the month.

-A small fee is applied to each space to help cover costs for maintenance, electricity, taxes, insurance, and other operating costs.
+A small fee of 20 dollars is requested from each artist per space to help cover costs for maintenance, electricity, taxes, insurance, and other operating costs which is non refundable and paid at the time the artist agrees to show.
 The foremost objective must be to underwrite operating costs so that Green Kill can be sustained.

 Green Kill expect 40 percent commission on art sales.
 The Artist receives 60 percent.
-If the sale is brokered by another gallery, Green Kill expects 25 percent the other gallery receives 25 percent and the artist receives 50 percent.
+If the sale is brokered by another gallery or guest currated, Green Kill expects 25 percent the other gallery or guest curator receives 25 percent and the artist receives 50 percent.

 Artists can contact Green Kill at email@example.com or they may be recommended.